-I don’t want to sound like a kill joy, but I have seen enough people first thing in the morning on a business trip who wished they had gone to bed, instead of burning the midnight oil.
-That is especially true for those who though that at about midnight it was a good idea to give their boss some “honest feedback.”
+We don't want to sound like a kill joy, but we have seen enough people first thing in the morning on a business trip who wished they had gone to bed, instead of burning the midnight oil.
+That is especially true for those who though that at about midnight it was a good idea to give their boss some "honest feedback."

-I made a simple tick list for business day trips which I got laminated and kept it inside my laptop bag.
-I checked this off the night before and that is just a great idea.
+We made a simple tick list for business day trips which we got laminated and kept it inside our laptop bags.
+We checked this off the night before and that is just a great idea.
 You can then have a supplemental shorter list if it is an overnight stay. that would include items like grooming accessories, underwear, socks etc.